lirsacc/py-gql/docs/usage/defining-resolvers.rst

 Resolver signature
 ------------------

-Resolvers should rougly match a signature similar to this:
+Resolvers should roughly match a signature similar to this:

 .. code-block:: python